MarittyaKeu/GuiProgramming1/readme.md

 For this assignment we were given a bare bone html file with all of the necessary elements.
 Our task was to use advanced CSS techniques to target and style the file to look a specific way.

 ### Assignment 4
 Assignment 4 was to build on top of homework 1 and 2 and to use more advanced CSS techniques.
-Also we started added links to our previous/future homework.
+Also we started adding links to our previous/future homework.

 ### Assignment 5
 Assignment 5 was simply to get our website hosted on GitPages.